shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 This will return the expected output of `[[1, 2], [1, 3], [1, 4]...]`.
 Note that if we wanted, we could check the length of the returned array, and it would give us the number of unique 2-digit combinations for the given number, which is pretty cool.

 When analyzing this solution, a question that quickly arises is if the nested for loop is quadratic -- an O(n^2) answer, as it were.
 Notably, as we iterate through the first loop, the number of iterations required by the second for loop decreases by `1` until we reach `0`.
 Although this seems significant, in the grand scheme of things this solution is O(n^2).
-See [this stackoverflow question](https://stackoverflow.com/questions/362059/what-is-the-big-o-of-a-nested-loop-where-number-of-iterations-in-the-inner-loop) for an interesting discussion about this.
+See [this stackoverflow question](https://stackoverflow.com/questions/362059/what-is-the-big-o-of-a-nested-loop-where-number-of-iterations-in-the-inner-loop) for an interesting discussion about that.

-So that makes me wonder, is there a way to solve this problem in a single pass?
+So it makes me wonder, is there a way to solve this problem in a single pass?

 ## Solution 2: The linear solution